Nou4r/Cool-Hypervisor/README.md

 -> Add support to make this manually mappable
   .
 At the moment this driver must be loaded either through test signing or dse flip

+-> Extend the usermode part of the hypevisor, also if you want to utilize the usermodepagehook you have to be in the same address space as the function to be hooked

 # Lets call them unsolved problems

 ->The GetModuleBaseFunction: